 - 2 tbsp coconut sugar

 - ¼ tsp salt

 - Begin by making your filling, this has a jam consistency.
-In a medium saucepan, combine raspberries, water, lemon juice and lemon zest.
+In a medium saucepan, combine raspberries, honey, lemon juice and lemon zest.
 Heat to a medium to medium high heat, until mixture begins to bubble.
 Let bubble for 1-2 minutes, then lower heat to a simmer.
 While simmering, be sure to mash the berries with a wooden spoon.
 Cook for an additional 2-3 minutes, remove from heat.
 Add in chia seeds.
 Let cool for 5-10 minutes before transferring to a glass jar or dish, and place in the fridge to cool completely.
 This will take about 1 hour, but you can also make the filling and let sit overnight.